jpark247/Sample_Github_Repo/README.md

 This is sample githun repo readme file.
+I added one more line.